 A Gestalt Approach

-I find the Gestalt framework immensely helpful when interacting with individuals as well as organisations, supporting them in living their potential, in fruitful relationship with their environment.
-Gestalt gives me a philosophical, theoretical and practical framework for living and working.
+We find the Gestalt framework immensely helpful when interacting with individuals as well as organisations, supporting them in living their potential, in fruitful relationship with their environment.
+Gestalt gives us a philosophical, theoretical and practical framework for living and working.

 Gestalt means whole, or complete.
 As Gestaltists, we are concerned with the whole person.
 That means seeing body, feelings, intellect, imagination and soul as an unbreakable whole inextricably linked to our environment.
 We are relational beings, affecting and affected by people, things, phenomena, and life around us.
 Philosopher Martin Buber describes the interhuman nature of our existence beautifully in Healing through Meeting (1957).
 As he puts it; “In meeting a you – I become an I”.
 And each one of us has her/his unique way of being in the world.